meaghanramlakhan8/Locality-Sensitive-Hashing-Analysis-for-Text-Similarity-Search/README.md

 ### **Dataset**
 - **20 Newsgroups Dataset**:
   - ~18,000 documents.
-  - Distributed across **20 categories**: Sports, Science, Computers, and Religion.
+  - Distributed across **20 categories**: The overall categories that we used in this project were Sports, Science, Computers, and Religion.

 ### **Preprocessing Steps**
 - **Text Cleaning**: